Find out what money you are entitled to

 - Income Support

-The payments are worth about £325 and should have been made in November and December 2022.
-These payments should have gone to the same bank account used to pay your benefits.
-If you do not get this money you can report a missing cost of living payment on the GOV.UK website.
+The payments should go to the same bank account used to pay your benefits.
+If you don’t get this money when you expect it, you can report a missing cost of living payment on the GOV.UK website.

 Cost of living support you can apply for if you get welfare benefits